menu

 Demographics

-The population of Helendale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Helendale, 23.72% have at least a bachelor's degree.
+The education level of Helendale citizens is a little higher than the average for US cities and towns: 24.54% of adults in Helendale have at least a bachelor's degree.

-The per capita income in Helendale in 2022 was $43,661, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $174,644 for a family of four.
+The per capita income in Helendale in 2022 was $60,043, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $240,172 for a family of four.
 However, Helendale contains both very wealthy and poor people as well.

 Helendale is an extremely ethnically-diverse town.
 The people who call Helendale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Helendale residents report their race to be White, followed by Black or African-American.
+The greatest number of Helendale residents report their race to be White, followed by Asian.
 Helendale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.01% of the town’s residents.
+People of Hispanic or Latino origin account for 20.59% of the town’s residents.
 Important ancestries of people in Helendale include German, Irish, English, French, and Italian.

 The most common language spoken in Helendale is English.
 Other important languages spoken here include Spanish and Chinese.